72pranjal/GitHub-Uaers-Search/README.md

 # generate static project
 $ npm run generate
 ```
+Note: If you found api status 403 then Please close existing tab and reopen in another tab!!!!

 For detailed explanation on how things work, check out the [documentation](https://nuxtjs.org).